aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 The theory was that it's best to **keep as many style and behavior dependencies together**, loading them first so that the page will come in looking and behaving correctly.

-Because scripts block downloading of all resource types on the page, it's recommended to place all `<script>` tags as close to the bottom of the `<body>` tag as possible so as not to affect the download of the entire page
+Because scripts block downloading of all resource types on the page, it's recommended to place all `<script>` tags as close to the bottom of the `<body>` tag as possible so as not to affect the download of the entire page.